 The standard was developed by a committee of occupational health and safety experts, and follows other generic management system approaches such as ISO 14001 and ISO 9001.
-It will take into account other International Standards in this area such as OHSAS 18001, the International Labour Organization's ILO-OSH Guidelines, various national standards and the ILO's international labour standards and conventions.
+It was based on earlier international standards in this area such as OHSAS 18001, the International Labour Organization's ILO-OSH Guidelines, various national standards and the ILO's international labour standards and conventions.

 source: International Labour Organisation

 - Providing a model to follow when setting up and operating a management system, find out more about how MSS work and where they can be applied.

 - Requirements with guidance for use

 Visit the ISO Store to buy more standards